 Effective Headcount Put to the Test

-If you’re hesitant to test a different strategy for headcount planning, you’re not alone.
-That’s why ClearCompany experts put our Effective Headcount Approach to the test, simulating 10,000 different scenarios, and the results were clear:
+If you’re hesitant to test a different strategy for headcount planning, just take a look at the data.
+ClearCompany experts put our Effective Headcount Approach to the test, simulating 10,000 different scenarios, and the results were clear:

 ClearCompany simulated 10,000 different staffing scenarios to test the performance of the four headcount planning strategies discussed in the Report.
 Figure 9 shows the median yearly performance of each of the four strategies.